PlasmaLang/plasma/CONTRIBUTING.md

 If you find something undocumented whose behaviour is unlikely to change, consider filling in that part of the documentation.

-When reading code if something isn't clear, please [ask](https://www.plasmalang.org/lists/listinfo/dev).  us about it, this is also a good hint that we should have written (better) code comments.
+When reading code if something isn't clear, please ask us about it, this is also a good hint that we should have written (better) code comments.